Epsilon-nets, unitary designs and random quantum circuits: Polynomial approximation of Dirac delta on Unitarty channels

 is our candidate for a `low degree' approximation of the Dirac $\delta$ at $\h{I}$.
 We shall prove Theorem \ref{th:FUNC} via a sequence of technical Lemmas that will eventually cover all the properties stated in Theorem \ref{th:FUNC}.
 It will be also convenient to introduce auxiliary function of $\U(d)$,

 that will serve as a reference function that $\F^\sigma_k$ approximates as $k\rightarrow\infty$.
 We begin with the following Lemma.

 \begin{Lemma} The function $\F^\sigma_k$ defined in the preceding paragraphs satisfies $\F^\sigma_k\in\H_k$ i.e. is a balanced polynomial of degree $k$ in $U$ and $\bar{U}$. \end{Lemma} The proof of this result, which seems intuitive at the first sight, turns out to surprisingly complex.
-We present it in Part \ref{app:ClassFUNC} of the Appendix.

-We proceed with giving a number of properties of function $\tilde{\F}^\sigma$.
+We present it in Part \ref{app:ClassFUNC} of the Appendix. n We proceed with giving a number of properties of function $\tilde{\F}^\sigma$.
 The relevant properties of $\tilde{\F}^\sigma_k$ will be derived latter by controlling the error resulting form the truncation.
 In order to facilitate the computations involved, our proof strategy effectively shifts the considerations from $\U(d)$ to $\UU(d)$.
 In particular, for class functions defined on the unitary group $\UU(d)$ we often make use of the Weyl integration formula \cite{WalachBook}, which ensures that for any class function $F$ on $\UU(d)$ we have

 where the measure on $\T^d$ is the \emph{push-forward} of a Haar measure on $\UU(d)$ and is given by

 Although the corresponding formula is guaranteed to exist in principle also for class functions on $\U(d)$, we are not aware of any explicit expressions analogous to Eq.\eqref{eq:WaylIntegration}.